Jammy2211/PyAutoLens/README.md

 ## Pipeline Example

 Sophisticated pipelines can be written.
-These pipelines can fit different components of the image individually, use priors and best fit models from previous phases, prevent overfitting and modify the image on the fly.</br>
+These pipelines can fit different components of the image_plane_image individually, use priors and best fit models from previous phases, prevent overfitting and modify the image_plane_image on the fly.</br>
 The *profile* pipeline described here is built into AutoLens and can be run using the CLI.

 ```python